 Joan was the first CNM to obtain Privileges at Seton Medical Center and St David's Medical Center as well.

 Joan has 3 years of experience as faculty in Nurse-Midwifery and Nursing and is a preceptor for ATM, NARM, National College of Midwifery, University of Cincinnati, Frontier Nursing University, Georgetown University, and Baylor University School of Nursing.
 She loves teaching and growing Midwifery!

 Victoria Meinhardt, LM, CPM

-Victoria Meinhardt, LM, CPM became a midwife in 2005 after studying with Association of Texas Midwives Midwifery Training Program and apprenticing with several experienced Licensed Midwives and mentoring with a Certified Nurse Midwife.
-That year she opened her own practice, Wholistic Birthways where she helped a ~200 hundred families over a 5 year period.
+Victoria Meinhardt, LM, CPM became a Licensed Midwife in 2005 after studying with Association of Texas Midwives Midwifery Training Program.
+She opened her own practice, Wholistic Birthways in April 2005 where she helped a ~200 hundred families over a 5 year period.

 In 2010 she became a staff Midwife with the Austin Area Birthing Center.
-In 2016 she was promoted to Clinical Director.
-During her ten years with AABC, She worked with hundreds of Central Texas families.
-As Clinical Director, she also helped create policies, guidelines, protocols and help run the center overall.
-Victoria also serves on the Midwives Advisory Board for Texas Department of Licensing and Regulation's Midwife Program since 2018.
+In 2016, she was promoted to Clinical Director.
+During her ten years with AABC, she was privileged to help and guide hundreds of Central Texas families through the childbearing year.
+She also helped train multiple midwifery students and still is an active preceptor.
+As Clinical Director at AABC, she helped create policies, guidelines, protocols, managed staff and handled complex situations.

-Over the last 15 years, she has helped ~1000 families through the life changing process of pregnancy, birth and the postpartum experience. https://www.homebirthwithvictoria.com/services
+Victoria joined Abundance Midwifery after leaving AABC in April 2020, returning to her home birth roots.
+Over the last 16 years, she has helped ~1200 families through the life changing process of pregnancy, birth and the postpartum experience and is still passionate about her profession.

 Caroline Paganoni, APRN, CNM